Homotopy invariants of singularity categories: The main results

 (recall that we are identifying the orbit category with its pretriangulated hull, see Convention~\ref{conv:horror}).
 The first statement of the theorem is immediate from this.
 The existence of the claimed cofibre sequence then follows from Tabuada's result Theorem~\ref{thm:tabuada}. \end{proof}

-We now specialise to finite dimensional Koszul algebras.
+We now specialize to finite dimensional Koszul algebras.
 This case is particularly nice as Koszul duality allows one to rephrase the computation in terms of orbit categories arising from noncommutative projective algebraic geometry.

 \begin{cor} Let $\Lambda$ be a finite dimensional $k$-algebra equipped with a Koszul grading and denote by $\Lambda^!$ its Koszul dual.
 Then for any $\mathbb{A}^1$-homotopy invariant $\a1$ there is an isomorphism